Video Upload Specification

 Dolby Vision & HDR10 Upload Specifications

-If you're using Moxion for HDR playback, our requirements for those files are more rigorous than the ones we have for SDR video.
+If you're using Flow Capture for HDR playback, our requirements for those files are more rigorous than the ones we have for SDR video.
 The HDR files we generate will be HEVC 10-bit in Rec.
 2020, but the colors will respect the P3 constraints within the Rec.
 2020 gamut.

 Dolby Vision